 What’s Vrbo?
 It’s a more ethical alternative to Airbnb – it offers unique and authentic vacation rentals and is more affordable too.

 When you’ve found a listing you like, click the red ‘check availability’ button, enter your dates and click on ‘Book’, and here you’ll see the full pricing details.

 I would then note this down and save the listing as a favourite by clicking on the heart icon.

-Tip: I Personally use both Booking and Airbnb – it all depends on what area of the world I’m travelling to.
+Tip: I Personally use both Booking and Vrbo – it all depends on what area of the world I’m traveling to.

-Sometimes the only options on Booking are hotel resorts, so then I’ll use Airbnb for those more unique homes.
+Sometimes the only options on Booking are hotel resorts, so then I’ll use Vrbo for those more unique homes.

 I always try to avoid hotel chains unless it’s a business trip.

 Seriously, I recommend independent properties because the hosts are very friendly and you learn LOADS from them.

 Plus, you are contributing to the livelihoods of hard-working decent people, rather than to a hotel chain run by wealthy foreign investors.